 Your body has a significant ability to heal itself.
-Today, Michael K. Turner, MD, a board-certified physical medicine and rehabilitation specialist, harnesses that power with platelet-rich plasma (PRP) therapy in his office in Richland, Washington.
+Today, Michael K. Turner, MD, a board-certified physical medicine and rehabilitation specialist, harnesses that power with platelet-rich plasma (PRP) therapy in his office in Kennewick, Washington.
 Whether you have arthritis, torn ligaments, pulled muscles, or tendonitis, it’s time to stop relying on treatments that merely mask your pain.
 Call Dr. Turner today to find out if PRP is right for you.

 Your blood consists of liquid plasma and solid particles, including platelets and red and white blood cells.
 Your platelets are rich in the proteins and growth factors your body uses when it repairs itself and creates new cells.